 The Patapsco Female Institute Historic Park is closed for weekend tours for the 2016 season.
-Please join us for a special evening tour during Ellicott City's Midnight Madness event from 5 - 9 pm on December 2nd.

 The Heritage Program aims to benefit a diverse audience through utilizing our historic resources in various ways by staying current with technology and heritage tourism trends, by providing historically accurate information to our visitors, and maintaining a sense of place through the built environment and the intangible heritage associated with the region.

 Howard County Recreation and Parks Heritage staff offers a variety of educational programs, special events, tours of its museums and parks and many opportunities for people of all ages throughout the county.